marcobadilla/marcobadilla.github.io/_pages/research.md

 author_profile: true
 ---

-Reducing Wage Inequality through Gender Gaps: Good intentions and promising results, but do not force it too much.
+Reducing Wage Inequality through Gender Gaps: Good intentions and promising results, but do not force it too much. test.

 [(LINK)](/files/Marco_A_Badilla_Maroto.pdf)